 However, feral animals, such as cattle, camels, pigs and cats, will also look to take advantage of these boom conditions.
 The challenge for AWC is to step up feral animal control along Warburton Creek to maximise the ecological benefits of this precious flood event.

-Please consider supporting the management of Warburton Creek (Kati Thanda-Lake Eyre) and help protect Kalamurina’s threatened wildlife. $500 will sponsor the management of 250 metres of the iconic Warburton Creek for one year, and under the $2 Million Matching Challenge put forward by the JAAM Foundation and The Martin Copley Will Trust, you can now have this doubled.
+Please consider supporting the management of Warburton Creek (Kati Thanda-Lake Eyre) and help protect Kalamurina’s threatened wildlife. $500 will sponsor the management of 250 metres of the iconic Warburton Creek for one year, allowing us to continue delivering an incredible ecological return.